 I can’t count the number of times that I’ve spooned an avocado straight out of the skin and into my mouth.
 With a little sprinkle of salt, thank you very much.
 As good as they are straight or sliced up for sandwiches and salads, their natural creaminess lends itself really well to sauces that taste and feel rich and luxurious, but don’t have a drop of actual cream in them.
 Healthy fats, fiber and vitamins?
 Win, win and win.

-The meatballs take very little time and effort to put together.
+These baked salmon meatballs take very little time and effort to put together.
 Just throw some salmon into a food processor and give it some pulses until it’s finely chopped.
 If you don’t have a food processor, no worries.
 You can chop up that salmon the old fashioned way, with a sharp knife and a cutting board.

 After that, incorporate the salmon with some onion, garlic, spices and cilantro, and form them into meatballs.
 I always use my cookie scoop to portion out even meatballs.
 It’s a time saver, for certain!